 >>> # Provided checks of left and right moves of 's' >>> grid = Grid.build([[None, 's', 'r'], [None, None, None]]) >>> check_move(grid, 1, 0, 0, 0) # left ok True

 Add at least 4 more tests for other moves in the 3 by 2 world, such as right, down, down-left, down-right.
 Include tests with a mixture of True and False results.
 The tests do not need to be comprehensive.
-The beauty of Doctests is that, in practice, a handful of tests can expose most bugs.
+The beauty of Doctests is that, in practice, a handful of tests will expose most bugs.

 grid.in_bounds(x y) function that returns True if a particular x,y is in bounds or not.